Die-KoMa/mediawiki/mediawiki/extensions/SemanticMediaWiki/src/Importer/README.md

 The import files are sorted and therefore sequentially processed based on the file name.
 In case where content relies on other content an appropriate naming convention should be followed to ensure required definitions are imported in the expected order.

+### Default definitions

-Semantic MediaWiki deploys preselected import content which is defined in the "smw.vocab.json" file and includes:
+Preselected import content is defined in the "default.json" file and includes:

 * "Smw import skos"
 * "Smw import owl"